bec-archer/SR80-Manuals/user-manual.md

 The **Show Color Field** toggle adds a color field to the job intake form for visual identification.

-- **Off by default.** Turn it on if Maria needs to describe the equipment's color at intake.
+- **Off by default.** Turn it on if the front counter staff needs to describe the equipment's color at intake.
 - When Color is on, a second toggle — **Color Required** — appears.
-This controls whether techs and Maria *must* fill it in or whether it's just optional.
+This controls whether techs and the front counter staff *must* fill it in or whether it's just optional.
 - If you turn Color off, Color Required turns off automatically.

 #### Cost Entry — Parts + Labor Split